 1640-01-19-.22 CALCULATION OF POSTSECONDARY CUMULATIVE GRADE POINT AVERAGE.

-The postsecondary cumulative grade point average used to determine eligibility for a renewal of a TELS award, must be calculated by the institution the student is attending, utilizing its institutional grading policy and must be based on all credit hours attempted after high school graduation , except as otherwise provided in this rule and as described in T.C.A. § 49-4-911.
+The postsecondary cumulative grade point average used to determine eligibility for a renewal of a TELS award, must be calculated by the institution the student is attending, utilizing its institutional grading policy and must be based on all credit hours attempted after high school graduation and calculated on an A through F grading scale, except as otherwise provided in this rule and as described in T.C.A. § 49-4-911.
+Unique grades associated with the failure of a class due to an unofficial withdrawal must also be included in calculations of attempted credits and grade point average.

 Notwithstanding the provisions of paragraph (1) above to the contrary, grades earned and credit hours attempted by a non-traditional student, in accordance with T.C.A. § 49- 4-931, shall count toward the benchmark requirements.